oisdk/site/drafts/monadic-list-functions.markdown

 ## sort

 So these monadic generalisations have been discovered before, several times over.
 There's even a [package](https://hackage.haskell.org/package/monadlist-0.0.2) with monadic versions of the functions in Data.List.
-Exploring this idea with a little more formality is the paper "All Sorts of Permutations" [@christiansen_all_2016].
+Exploring this idea with a little more formality is the paper "All Sorts of Permutations" [@christiansen_all_2016], and accompanying presentation [on youtube](https://www.youtube.com/watch?v=vV3jqTxJ9Wc).
 They show that the monadic version of sort produces permutations of the input list, and examine the output from different sorting algorithms.
 I won't reproduce the implementations here, but the paper is worth a read.

 ## State